abhijitWakchaure/branch-name-enforcing-action/README.md

 # Branch Name Enforcing Action

-This action enforces the branch naming conventions using the pattern provided
+This action enforces the branch naming conventions using the pattern provided.
+This action assumes PR's to master/main will only be allowed from a release branch.

 ## Inputs